 The way in which a member of staff talks to a child who discloses or reports abuse could influence the evidence that is put forward if there are subsequent proceedings, and it is important that staff do not jump to conclusions, ask leading questions, or put words in a child's mouth.
-If a child makes a report to a member of staff or other adult working in school s/he should write a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
+If a child makes a report to a member of staff or other adult working in school s/he should write a record of the conversation on CPOMS as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
 It is essential that all children are reassured that they are being taken seriously and that they will be supported and kept safe.
 This must be signed and include the day of the week, date, time and place of the report.
-All records must be held securely and are kept in the school office, with a copy uploaded to CPOMS.
 A model Child Report/Concern Record is available from the KAHub.
 A shorter, more concise format of an initial concern record may be used in the early stages with a decision being made by the DSL as to whether more detail is required by the staff member or other adult with concerns.

 Inform the DSL, who will evaluate the assessment and concern record.
-Initial contact will be made with the

-LA Safeguarding Hub where necessary (see below).
+Initial contact will be made with the LA Safeguarding Hub where necessary (see below).